revforyou/DEEPLEARNINGFINAL/README.md

 2. Train a Deep learning model using Doc2Vec, and for any given input of one Job description, produce the best 5 resumes in the dataset for that given job description.

-Resume dataset resources:
+**Resume dataset resources:**
 1. cv_dataset: Full Tech industry resume documents, with current job titles from https://www.kaggle.com/datasets/palaksood97/resume-dataset/data
 2. UpdatedResumeDataSet.csv: tech industry resume data in the table, with matching category (e.g. data science, testing) from https://huggingface.co/datasets/Sachinkelenjaguri/Resume_dataset

-Job Description Dataset Resources:
+**Job Description Dataset Resources:**
-1. DataScientist.csv: tech industry jobs dataset in table
+1. DataScientist.csv: Data Science Industry jobs dataset in table format